smccarthy/bearded-dragon-run/README.md

   - Level 11-20: 2 leaves
   - Level 21-30: 3 leaves
   - And so on...
+- The game contains 3 randomly placed rocks that act as obstacles
+  - Rocks remain stationary throughout the game
+  - Colliding with a rock ends the game
+  - Rocks are placed in random positions that don't overlap with the dragon, leaves, or other rocks
 - Levels are calculated based on score (every 5 points = 1 level)
 - The leaves are represented by a circle image
+- Obstacles (rocks) are represented by a rock image
 - When the dragon eats a leaf, the leaf disappears, the dragon grows by one square, and your score increases
 - The game can be paused at any time using the spacebar or pause button (single player only)
-- The game ends if the dragon collides with itself in single player mode
+- The game ends if the dragon collides with itself or with a rock in single player mode
 - If the dragon reaches the edge of the board, it wraps around to the other side and continues moving
 - In multiplayer mode, dragons are color-coded to distinguish between players
 - Your own dragon appears in green, while other players' dragons appear in purple